TonkersTinkers/tonkerstinkers.github.io/README.md

 ## 🚀 Our Projects

 ### 1. Historic Helix
 **[BETA]** Dive deep into the labyrinths of time with "Historic Helix," an enthralling maze navigation game.
 Unearth ancient artifacts and unravel the secretive tales of Earth's forgotten past.
-Navigate through beautifully rendered historical environments and challenge yourself with dynamic mazes.
+Navigate through themed fictionally historical environments and challenge yourself with dynamic mazes.

 - **Platforms**: Android, PC, WebGL, Linux
 - **Genre**: Puzzle, Adventure